lsst-sitcom/sitcomtn-082/index.rst

 **Test description**
 These are results from hardpoint breakaway tests with the TMA positioned at EL=90 deg, AZ=-29.69 deg.
 Figure 1 shows the measured forces on the hardpoint 1 - 6 during the hardpoint breakaway test.
-**Test Result and Interpretation**
-Measured forces on all hardpoints look working properly because breakaway happened in the required range. (tension: -4420 - -3456N, compression: 2981 - 3959N).

 .. figure:: /_static/m1m3004_hp_timeline_El_90.png

    Transition of the measured forces on each hardpoint when the TMA is at El=90deg.

-In Figure 2, there are the change of the measured force for each phase/status in the hardpoint breakaway test, moving Negative, testing positive, and testing negative, respectively.
+In Figure 2, there is a change in the measured force for each phase/status in the hardpoint breakaway test while moving negative, positive, and negative, respectively.
 The stiffness of each curve is fitted with +-10 points from :math:`\Delta`\displacement = 0 :math:`{\mu}m`.
-All stiffness slopes are shallower than specification (100N/:math:`{\mu}m`).
+All stiffness slopes are shallower than allowed by the specification (100N/:math:`{\mu}m`).

 .. figure:: /_static/Force_displacement_salidx_100061_El_90.png
    :scale: 45 %

    :math:`\Delta`\Displacement versus measured forces for each phase during the hardpoint breakaway test when the TMA is at el=90deg.

-In order to check residual bumps during the movements of hardpoints, we adopted the error function :eq:`error_function` to fit the measured forces with respect to :math:`\Delta`\displacement for active phases when the hardpoints are moving toward negative and positive directions.
+In order to check residual bumps during the hardpoint's movements, we adopted the error function :eq:`error_function` to fit the measured forces with respect to :math:`\Delta`\displacement for active phases when the hardpoints are moving toward negative and positive directions.
-As hardpoints breakaway limits for each direction are different, the functions at the positive and negative in x axes were fitted separately.
+As hardpoints breakaway limits for each direction are different, the functions at the positive and negative in X-axes were fitted separately.
-The maxima of the bumps are about < 250\N, which correspond < 10\% of the measured forces.
+The maxima of the bumps are less than 250\N, which corresponds to less than 10\% of the measured forces.

 .. math:: erf(x) = {\frac{2}{\sqrt{\pi}} \int_{0}^{x} e^{-t^2}\,dt}